makersacademy/takeaway-challenge/README.md

 ## ISSUES

 * Major issues with rspec.
 I simply do not understand how to test for the desired behavior.
 I need further instruction o the use of rspec.
 I will get this through online training courses offered by lynda.com and reading the rspec book.
 The relish documentation is insufficient as a teaching tool and "try different things until it works" is contrary to my learning style.
+* The SMS capability is untested in rspec.

+## BUGS

+* Too many to count I'm sure. rspec posed a formidable challenge to me (see above).

+## IMPRESSIONS

 Instructions